badgeteam/website/content/Badges/Hackerhotel 2020/connecting-linux.md

 ## Preparations
 We assume you're running a modern version of Linux.
 ### Picocom
-Install Picocom using `sudo apt install picocom` or `yum install picocom` or `dnf install picocom` or `pacman -S picocom` or `emerge -atv ` which ever looks familiar.
+Install Picocom using `sudo apt install picocom` or `yum install picocom` or `dnf install picocom` or `pacman -S picocom` or `emerge -atv picocom` which ever looks familiar.

 Done.
 It's that easy.
 ### Connecting to your badge on Linux
 Plug in a USB-Serial board, and maybe install some drivers to get it working.

-On your terminal type `ls /dev/tty.*` and hit enter
+On your terminal type `ls /dev/tty.*` and hit enter:

 * Serial chips are usually labeled /dev/ttyUSB0

 If your USB-Serial doesn't show up in `/dev/tty*`then the driver hasn't been installed or isn't working properly (or you have a dead USB port or a dead USB-Serial)

 Connect the 3.3v and GND to the header on the back of the badge.
 Connect the RX of the badge to the TX of the USB-Serial, and the TX of the badge to the RX of the USB-Serial.